-One of the major areas of compensation in a personal injury claim is the area of economic loss or loss of income.
-When a person's capacity to perform their work duties is impeded because of their injury, whether it is from a traffic accident, an injury at work, a slip and fall accident, or from medical malpractice you are looking at a substantial claim.
-And rightly so.
+One of the major areas of compensation in a personal injury claim is the area of economic loss, or loss of income.
+We will explain more about economic loss in this article to help you understand it's importance in personal injury claims.
+When a person's capacity to perform their work duties is impeded because of their injury, whether it is from;

 The right to proper injury compensation